 We are all familiar with the conventional path to success, it goes something like this:

-We all know this path.
-It’s synonymous with the American Dream.
-It’s the foundation myth of every consumer society.
+The conventional path is the foundation myth of every consumer society.
 It’s perceived as safe and secure.
 Parents love it.

 Maybe you’ve already followed the conventional path and realized that it isn’t the best path for you to fulfillment and meaningful work.

-That’s why I call it the creative path.
+I call it the creative path.

 The Creative Path:

 You don’t have to work in a cubicle or study in a classroom if you’re willing to develop the focus and discipline to get things done on your own.
-You don’t even have to live in a single place anymore now that Internet access is ubiquitous around the world.
+The canvas of creative possibilities for how you live, work and learn is so much bigger than it was a decade ago.